IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I believe with <a href="https://en.wikipedia.org/wiki/Arthur_Schopenhauer" target="_blank">Schopenhauer</a>: ***We can do what we wish, but we can only wish what we must***.
 Practically, I am, nevertheless, compelled to act as if freedom of the will existed.
 If I wish to live in a civilized community, I must act as if man is a responsible being.
 I know that philosophically a murderer is not responsible for his crime; nevertheless, I must protect myself from unpleasant contacts.
 I may consider him guiltless, but I prefer not to take tea with him.”

+>“It was, of course, a lie what you read about my religious convictions, a lie which is being systematically repeated. **I do not believe in a personal God** and I have never denied this but have expressed it clearly.
+If something is in me which can be called religious then it is the unbounded admiration for the structure of the world so far as our science can reveal it.”

 >“I cannot imagine a God who rewards and punishes the objects of his creation, whose purposes are modelled after our own — a God, in short, who is but a reflection of human frailty.
 Neither can I believe that the individual survives the death of his body, although feeble souls harbour such thoughts through **fear or ridiculous egotisms**.”